ifx-dr/DRMS-Lobe/ReadMe.md

 1. Page Login: This page provides a mock login function.
 To interact with the project, please first type in a member id, such as member1, member2, member3, and so on (Only ID is enough, PWD is not necessary).
 2. Page Dashboard: here, members can see how many tokens he has, total members in the system, URI and Hash value of the last DR, as well as a window for members to upload the DR. Note, only the author of the current ongoing proposal has access to upload DR file, others will be rejected.
 3. Page Create New Proposal: Every members can create new proposals on this page
 4. Page Create Veto Proposal: A member can create a veto proposal, only when his role is lobe owner and the related original proposal has been closed within 30 days.
+Another important point is the format of the input Original Proposal ID.
+It stands for proposals that are already closed.
+The format of this input should be still proposalX, while a proposal called closedproposalX exists in the object closedProposals
 5. Page Vote for a Proposal: Members can vote for the ongoing proposal in the system.
 If the voters role is lobe owner, his vote will directly decide the proposal result.
 Otherwise, the votes will be collected until there are more than 50% of members have participated.
 6. For a test purpose, all the data in the system is visible under the link: http:localhost//3001/allData